FaceTime Like A Pro (eBook)

 General, Chat features, toggle Enable chat feature

-There can be times when the carrier itself is having server issues on their side.
-If none of the tricks are working for you, contact your local carrier to troubleshoot the issue.
+There may be times when the carrier experiences server issues on its end.
+If none of the steps work for you, contact your local carrier to troubleshoot the issue.

-You can either connect with them on social media or directly call or email the carrier to share the issue.
+You can either connect with them on social media or call or email the carrier directly to report the issue.

 You would like to read these posts as well: